The Board of Directors

-In 2019, the Company arranged nine meetings.
-In addition, the board regulary visits business-related locations to ensure they have a solid understanding of the business, market, and outlook for the shipping and logistics industry.
+In 2020, the Company arranged eleven meetings.
+In addition, the board regularly visits business-related locations to ensure they have a solid understanding of the business, market, and outlook for the shipping and logistics industry.
 Such updates may also be given through a variety of communication channels, including a board portal containing timely and relevant information.

 The Company’s Audit Committee currently consist of two members: Marianne Lie (Chair) and Margareta Alestig.
+Both members of the Audit Committee are independent of the Company, and at least one member of the Audit Committee is competent in respect of finance and audit.
 The Committee’s objective is to act as a preparatory working committee and support the board’s supervisory roles with respect to financial reporting and the effectiveness of the Company’s internal control and risk management systems.
-Both members of the Audit Committee are independent of the Company, and at least one member of the Audit Committee is competent in respect of finance and audit.
+The Committee also monitors that the external auditor is independent in relation to services rendered and relationships that may impact objectivity and independence between the external auditor and the Company, including review and pre-approval of non-audit services provided by the external auditor.

-In 2019, the executive management team in Wallenius Wilhelmsen consists of a Chief Executive Officer (CEO) and seven other team members:
+In 2020, the executive management team at Wallenius Wilhelmsen consists of a Chief Executive Officer (CEO) and five other team members:

 - Chief Financial Officer (CFO)

 - EVP, Chief Operating Officer (COO) Shipping Services